SinHouse/python-forexconnect/README.rst

     $ git clone https://github.com/SinHouse/python3-forexconnect.git

-Edit "python3-forexconnect/CMakeLists.txt" and change this lines to set your system configuration, the default target is for Ubuntu Boost Python 3.5 library:
+Edit "python3-forexconnect/CMakeLists.txt" and change below lines to set your system configuration, the default configuration is for Ubuntu Boost Python 3.5 library:

     # debian and ubuntu (change "python-py35" to your system version)

     find_package(Boost COMPONENTS log date_time python-py35 REQUIRED)

     # Mac and others

     # find_package(Boost COMPONENTS log date_time libboost_python3 REQUIRED)

 Build and install.
-*Note*: It's highly recommended activate a target Python venvironment prior to build the forexconnect module.
-The module will be installed in the "site-packages" folder of the current Python interpreter, in Ubuntu by default is the Python 2.7 version.
+*Note*: It's highly recommended to activate a target Python venvironment prior to build the forexconnect module.
+The module will be installed in the "site-packages" folder of the current Python interpreter, Ubuntu defaults point to the Python 2.7 version.

     $ cd python3-forexconnect